 Starting out in the design industry, it’s easy to feel like you have to fit a certain mould – that of the ‘creative’ creative.
 Whether it’s the type of work we do, or how we go about coming up with ideas in the first place, there are all sorts of things that can make us feel insecure, or that we’re simply not creative enough.

-There’s the well-known stereotype that people are governed either by the left brain (imaginative, creative) or by the right brain (analytical, methodical).
-Add that to the popular opinion that design is a primarily creative industry, and the idea of a right-brained designer becomes almost an oxymoron.
+There’s the well-known stereotype that people are governed either by the right brain (imaginative, creative) or by the left brain (analytical, methodical).
+Add that to the popular opinion that design is a primarily creative industry, and the idea of a left-brained designer becomes almost an oxymoron.
 There’s an overwhelming pressure to be as creative as possible – the implication being that, if you’re not, you are unlikely to succeed in this ever-growing design industry.